 Almost all major and new businesses are exploring ways to use UPI for their ever-evolving payment needs.

-Create virtual account with Cashfree Autopay
+Create a Virtual account with Cashfree Autopay

-Cashfree allows businesses to create multiple virtual accounts through Autopay.
+Cashfree allows businesses to create multiple virtual accounts through UPI Autopay.
 This helps customers enable e-mandate using any UPI app without entering a PIN.
 Autopay helps businesses create subscription plans for their customers and automatically debit payments via UPI.

 If you are looking to leverage the power of UPI for your business payments, you can check out Cashfree’s UPI Business Stack today.